mdfarragher/TAI/Regression/BikeDemandPrediction/README.md

 ## Building the regression pipeline

 Start by uploading the datafile into Azure.
-Make sure to specify that it's a tabular dataset and verify that the tab separator character is correctly detected, and that all the column datatypes are correct.
+Make sure to specify that it's a tabular dataset with a header row, verify that the tab separator character is correctly detected, and that all the column datatypes are correct.

 Then create a new pipeline in the Azure Machine Learning designer and drag the bike demand dataset module onto your pipeline canvas.